gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Bells that generate in villages generate in invalid configurations , and also currently have no block entity data.
 The invalid configurations are permanent, however the lack of block entity data is temporary.
 - Scaffolding can currently be supported by grindstones, which is an invalid block configuration
 - Invalid Coral and Seagrass Formations could be obtained by breaking the block beneath them which would cause them to be floating and then you can place invalid blocks underneath them
-- Withers can explode end gateways, which will also drop the tile, allowing for end gateways to be obtained
-- Placing a stonecutter in the east/west direction and mining it with silk touch will drop a stonecutter facing the wrong way in the inventory.
-They will stack with normal stonecutter.
-- Stone Masons have several trades that will be modified in future versions.
-- Pushing a villager through a nether portal while it is holding something will make the villager permanently hold the item.
-Do not hold an item that the villager wants once it is permanently holding an item or else it will stop holding it

 **1.10.0 - beta 1.11.0.1**
 - Updating a slab from 1.10.0 to 1.11.0.1 will cause them to convert to Double Slab.
 All slabs will convert excluding all wood slabs, Petrified Oak Slabs can be converted into their double slab state.
 In versions after 1.11.0.1 they will appear as glitched slabs that cannot be placed or they will switch to different looking slabs, but they are still illegal.
 After 1.21.30 they will have the texture of double slabs.
-- *In 1.11, you can place 16 buckets in a furnace fuel slot instead of just one*
+- In 1.11, you can place 16 buckets in a furnace fuel slot instead of just one
-- *In 1.11.0.1 Ravagers can now spawn, and have a knockback resistance value of 0.5.
-In future versions this value will be 0.75, making this an unobtainable ravager variant.*
+- In 1.11.0.1 Ravagers can now spawn, and have a knocback resistance value of 0.5.
+In future versions this value will be 0.75, making this an unobtainable ravager variant.

 **Beta 1.11.0.1 - 1.10.1**
 - Downgrading an Ominous Banner will convert it to a white banner allowing you to change the patterns of the ominous banner because it will convert back to a Ominous banner when updating back

-**Beta 1.12.0.2**
+**1.14.0**
+- Farmer Villagers buy 4 melon slices instead of 4 melon blocks at the Journeyman Trade Level
+- Farmer Villagers buy 16 eggs at the Expert Trade Level
+- Permanent Open Barrels can be made by pushing a Barrel via piston while opening it at the same time
+- Vindicators that spawn in Woodland Mansions are neutral in versions before 1.16.
+Hitting these Vindicators or renaming them will switch them back to hostile.
+- Pillager Captains that spawn in this version would be peaceful and not attack
+- Mobs that spawn naturally will not despawn even if they don't have a nametag, this includes all mobs except: Bats, Squids, Cave Spiders, Dolphins, Endermen, Polar Bears, Spiders, Blazes, Creepers, Ghasts, Guardians, Magma Cubes, Phantom, Slimes, Vexes
 - Updating a world into  b1.12.0.2 through p1.20.40.21 adds the spawnradius gamerule, and sets it to 0.
 Creating a world in this version ranges sets the value to 5.
 This is noticeable based on where the player spawns, as spawnradius is the distance in blocks from initial world spawn that the player can actually spawn.

-**1.14.0**
-- *Farmer Villagers buy 4 melon slices instead of 4 melon blocks at the Journeyman Trade Level*
-- *Farmer Villagers buy 16 eggs at the Expert Trade Level*
-- *Permanent Open Barrels can be made by pushing a Barrel via piston while opening it at the same time*
-- *Vindicators that spawn in Woodland Mansions are neutral in versions before 1.16.
-Hitting these Vindicators or renaming them will switch them back to hostile.*
-- *Pillager Captains that spawn in this version would be peaceful and not attack*
-- *Mobs that spawn naturally will not despawn even if they don't have a nametag, this includes all mobs except: Bats, Squids, Cave Spiders, Dolphins, Endermen, Polar Bears, Spiders, Blazes, Creepers, Ghasts, Guardians, Magma Cubes, Phantom, Slimes, Vexes*

 **Beta 1.16.0.51**
 - Piglins have more health in this version and they will keep their health when updating through versions
 - All Crimson and Warped Wood variants could be put into the fuel slot of Furnaces
 - Hoglins can go into the Overworld without transferring into Zoglins
-- Hoglins spawned before beta 1.16.0.63 had no knockback resistance
+- Zoglins and Hoglins spawned before beta 1.16.0.63 had no knockback resistance
 - Wither Skeletons would prefer Golden Swords over Stone Swords which means that Wither Skeletons would pick up gold swords and keep hold of them
 - In development and debug versions of the game, it was possible to enable a setting within the debug options to create a flat Nether world.
-- Endermen can pick up warped and crimson fungus and place it down on any other block
-- Foxes can put on armor by dropping it to them.
-It won't be visible unless you use the "Discontinued Feature Texture Pack"  in the "Texture Pack" folder.
-- Breeding two foxes with netherite armor will cause their offspring to inherit the knockback resistance from their parents.

-**Beta 1.16.0.52**
-- Dropping a Falling Block into the top of an End Gateway and relogging will change the id of the falling block to a different block.
-So when going through the other side all of the falling blocks will convert to random items allowing for tons of illegals.
-Illegals include Command Blocks, Chained Command Blocks, Repeating Command Blocks, Structure Blocks, Jigsaw Blocks, Structure Void, Structure Air, Allow, Deny, Border Block, Barrier, all Light Blocks (0-15), Bedrock, Monster Spawner, End Portal Frame, Chorus Plant, Broken Anvil, Infested Stone, Infested Cobblestone, Infested Stone Brick, Infested Mossy Stone Brick, Infested Cracked Stone Brick, Infested Chiseled Stone Brick, Flowing Water, Static Water, Flowing Lava, Static Lava, Fire Tile, Soul Fire Tile, tile.bubble_column.name, all 4 Lit Respawn Anchors, Open Barrel, Chiseled Purpur, Smooth Purpur, Smooth Stone Brick (this will be removed as of 1.21.30), Hard Glass, Hard Glass Pane, Underwater Torch, Chemical Heat, Camera Block, Underwater TNT (this will show up as normal TNT but it will not stack with crafted TNT and has a different tag), explodebit:1 TNT (this will show up as normal TNT but it will not stack with Crafted TNT and has the tag explodeBit:1), Wooden Slab, Nether Reactor Core, Glowing Obsidian, Stonecutter(Old), Invisible Bedrock, tile.info_update.name, tile.info_update2.name, tile.reserved6.name, Age 1 Saplings (these will be converted to Spruce Saplings as of 1.21.30)

 **Beta 1.16.0.57**
 - Treasure Bastions spawn with one Barrier Block in one of the lava pools
 - Striders that spawn in this version have a slower movement speed specifically on lava (0.2 instead of 0.32)
-- Lit Respawn Anchors can be obtained by mining them with silk touch, this allows for 4 different types of Respawn Anchors
-- Glowstone can be dispensed on hostile mobs that can wear armor, armor stands, and players.
-It won't be visible unless you use the "Discontinued Feature Texture Pack"  in the "Texture Pack" folder.
-- Striders currently have 15 health, which will be changed to 20 in future versions
-- Zombie Piglins who spawn on top of Striders will have a Golden Sword instead of Warped Fungus on a stick
-- Zoglins currently have no knockback resistance.

-**Beta 1.16.0.59**
-- Support Blocks can be placed on Chains

 **Beta 1.16.0.60**
 - Breaking Nether Sprouts will drop invisible tile nether sprouts